 \section{Conclusions}

-Throughout this paper, we investigated the consequences of the growth index measurement of Ref. \citep{Nguyen:2023fip} for two parameterizations of the time variation of Newton’s gravitational constant, described in Eqs. \eqref{eq:Geff-g2} and \eqref{eq:Geff-gde}, namely the $g_{2}$ and $\mu_{0}$ models.
+Throughout this paper, we investigated the consequences of the growth index measurement of Ref. \citep{Nguyen:2023fip} for two parametrizations of the time variation of Newton’s gravitational constant, described in Eqs. \eqref{eq:Geff-g2} and \eqref{eq:Geff-gde}, namely the $g_{2}$ and $\mu_{0}$ models.

 We first analyzed whether the constant $\gamma$ parametrization for the growth rate can accurately describe the models.
-For this study, we constrained the background evolution only with CC data, which provides loose constraints on the background parameters, thus allowing for a more general analysis for evaluating the error associated with the constant $\gamma$ parametrization.
+For this study, we constrained the background evolution only with CC data, which provide loose constraints on the background parameters, thus allowing a more general analysis to evaluate the error associated with the constant $\gamma$ parametrization.
 We found that a relevant fraction of the realizations of the $g_{2}$ model present significant $3\%$ residuals in the growth index parametrization of Eq. \eqref{eq:growth_rate-gamma} (see Fig. \ref{fig:Resids}), which motivated the inclusion of a systematic uncertainty in the $\gamma$ likelihood, Eq. \eqref{eq:sigma-resid}.
 For the $\mu_0$ case, the typical residuals are $0.2\%$ and can be neglected.

 The main analysis also considered DESI BAO DR2 data plus CMB priors on background parameters, including a Gaussian likelihood centered on the reported growth index.
 The resulting posterior distributions for both analyses (Figs. \ref{fig:trig-g2} and \ref{fig:trig-mu0}) show that background constraints have little impact on the bounds of $\gamma$, $g_2$, or $\mu_0$.
 Moreover, there is a linear relation between the growth index and the modified-gravity parameters, which for the DESI+CMB posteriors can be fitted with low residuals, as illustrated in Eqs. \eqref{eq:reg-g2} and \eqref{eq:reg-mu0}.